Redevelopment Projects in Mumbai Boost Home Sales

 The officials from the Dy.
 Registrar’s Office will determine all their concerns and based on that pass a judgement on whether the process should proceed.

 MHADA is the immediate third party involved in the process as all the forms are sent to them for approval.
 They visit the site for inspection after which they give the necessary NOCs.
+The second visit is after the residents are vacated and the building is demolished.
+The commencement certificate-CC is issued only after the inspection.

 In order to get precise and untampered reports, the government appoints an architect who conducts these audits.